ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/htcondor.rst

   #.
 Then follow these instructions to add your new ssh-key to GitHub: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

   .. note::
-    Steps 3 and 4 should be done every time that we log in to the server.
+    To :code:`git pull` and :code:`git push` steps 3 and 4 should be done every time that we log in to the server.

 * In  order to submit jobs with HTCondor we need two different scripts: an HTCondor submit file and a wrapper (see below).
 The former is the file needed to submit a job in HTCondor and the latter takes care of executing python relevant commands as well as running our python scripts.
 These two scripts are saved in :code:`/data/magnesia/common/test_htcondor`.